 Starting from the self-guided for experienced riders who could handle anything thrown at them on the road.
 Bigger bikes are always better with power and suspension.

-On a semi-guided trip, you have a 4-in-1 guide who is a guide, a leader, a handy mechanic and also a translator.
-He also takes care of the routes and helps with food and hotel arrangement.
+On a semi-guided trip, you have a 4-in-1 guide who is a guide, a leader, a handy mechanic, and also a translator.
+He also takes care of the routes and helps with food and hotel arrangements.
 He’s a real bonus to the whole experience.
 His salary + bike is extra and on top of the bike rentals.
 In fact, this cost will be shared among the group.
 We limit five riders per guide for this type of motorcycle tour.
 You pay fuel, accommodation, tickets, and food during the trip for yourselves and our guide.
 The best thing about this is your freedom to choose where to eat and stay on the trip.

 Our fully guided adventures focus on the quality of services and freedom of mind.
 We select the best services available on the road.
 This is the most popular type of trip we have been providing since late 2006.
-Clients’ satisfactory is our prime concern and we try to make every holiday one of the most memorable trips.
+Clients’ satisfaction is our prime concern and we try to make every holiday one of the most memorable trips.

 2. What should I bring with me for the trip?

-All departures start from the company office in Hanoi where you can rent some necessary equipment including protective motorbiking clothing, helmet, gloves, rain coats etc. However, you are welcome to bring your own helmets and gloves if possible as it seems there are limited sizes in Vietnam.
+All departures start from the company office in Hanoi where you can rent some necessary equipment including protective motorbiking clothing, helmet, gloves, raincoats, etc. However, you are welcome to bring your own helmets and gloves if possible as it seems there are limited sizes in Vietnam.
 Riding suits and helmets are available in various sizes.
 Last but not least, bring a strong pair of shoes/boots.

 You don’t need to bring with you all of your travel bags as you can leave your bags with us in the company office in Hanoi.